kenmau/MobileChallenge/README.md

 - RxAndroid was used to reduce complexities with the architecture and implementation: the networking with Retrofit, simplify threading of operations to be run on the Android main thread vs background thread
 - RxBinding was used to simplify view bindings with EditTexts and Buttons.
 - Persistence is done using Shared Preferences.
 Simplest to get setup and string serialization/deserialization to JSON <-> POJO is straight forward with the help of GSON parser.
+- An indeterminate progress bar will show up if rates are being fetched from the network.
+I could add a "Last Updated"

 - Clean and contemporary UI presentation with the use of Material Design Android style Cards.
 - More design could be done to handle numbers which exceed the card width.
 But instead of spending more hours perfecting the UI, I chose to do more testing.